JMB-Scripts/Michaelis-Menten/README.md

 This tool allows users to input data for substrate concentration (`S0`) and observed reaction rates (`v0`) to fit the Michaelis-Menten equation.
 The application provides a graphical user interface to input the data and visualize the curve-fitting results easily.
 The last version of the script is MM-fit-v3.0.py

+It was written for UGA students to use during biochemistry practicals in L2, L3, and M1.

 ## Features:

 - Graphical table to manually input data.